defenseunicorns/uds-appstore/developer.md

 ### Deploying a Slim UDS Cluster

-To create a k3d cluster and deploy a slim version of UDS with metrics server and appstore:
+To create a k3d cluster and deploy a slim version of UDS with metrics server and App Store:

 ```bash
 uds run k3d-dev-deploy